lucapette/website/content/writing/my-programming-principles.md

 > Common sense is not so common

 It is common sense facts are much more relevant that assumptions, isn't it?
-Well, I've been bitten by the wrong assumption (sometimes, I probably deserved it, more than one) many many times.
+Well, I've been bitten by the wrong assumption many many times.
 For example, most of the bugs I fixed were an effect of miscommunication which is nothing more than two parties assuming what something means without fact-checking they agree.
 Fixing a bug is aligning the code with the facts.

 It's not a coincidence I'm mentioning bugs right now.
 This principle guides my debugging sessions.
 It goes like this: I read the code, I know there's a bug